-- Removed the N extension. - Defined the mandatory RV32-only CSR mstatush, which contains most of the same fields as the upper 32 bits of RV64's mstatus. - Defined the mandatory CSR mconfigptr, which if nonzero contains the address of a configuration data structure. - Defined optional mseccfg and mseccfgh CSRs, which control the machine's security configuration. - Defined menvcfg, henvcfg, and senvcfg CSRs (and RV32-only menvcfgh and henvcfgh CSRs), which control various characteristics of the execution environment. - Designated part of SYSTEM major opcode for custom use. - Permitted the unconditional delegation of less-privileged interrupts. - Added optional big-endian and bi-endian support.

-- Made priority of load/store/AMO address-misaligned exceptions implementation-defined relative to load/store/AMO page-fault and access-fault exceptions. - PMP reset values are now platform-defined. - An additional 48 optional PMP registers have been defined. - Software breakpoint exceptions are permitted to write either 0 or the PC to xtval. - Clarified that bare S-mode need not support the SFENCE.VMA instruction. - Specified relaxed constraints for implicit reads of non-idempotent regions.
+- Removed the N extension. - Defined the mandatory RV32-only CSR mstatush, which contains most of the same fields as the upper 32 bits of RV64's mstatus. - Defined the mandatory CSR mconfigptr, which if nonzero contains the address of a configuration data structure. - Defined optional mseccfg and mseccfgh CSRs, which control the machine's security configuration. - Defined menvcfg, henvcfg, and senvcfg CSRs (and RV32-only menvcfgh and henvcfgh CSRs), which control various characteristics of the execution environment. - Designated part of SYSTEM major opcode for custom use. - Permitted the unconditional delegation of less-privileged interrupts. - Added optional big-endian and bi-endian support. - Made priority of load/store/AMO address-misaligned exceptions implementation-defined relative to load/store/AMO page-fault and access-fault exceptions. - PMP reset values are now platform-defined. - An additional 48 optional PMP registers have been defined. - Slightly relaxed the atomicity requirement for A and D bit updates performed by the implementation. - Clarify the architectural behavior of address-translation caches - Added Sv57 and Sv57x4 address translation modes. - Software breakpoint exceptions are permitted to write either 0 or the PC to xtval. - Clarified that bare S-mode need not support the SFENCE.VMA instruction. - Specified relaxed constraints for implicit reads of non-idempotent regions. - Added the Synapot Standard Extension, along with the N bit in Sv39, Sv48, and Sv57 PTEs. - Added the Sypbmt Standard Extension, along with the PBMT bits in Sv39, Sv48, and Sv57 PTEs. - Added the Svinval Standard Extension and associated instructions.